 Like elsewhere in America, most people in Hillsboro use a private automobile to get to work.
 But notably, a substantial number of Hillsboro‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Hillsboro citizens is substantially higher than the typical US community, as 33.75% of adults in Hillsboro have at least a bachelor's degree.
+The education level of Hillsboro citizens is very high relative to the national average among all cities (21.84%): 35.71% of adults in Hillsboro have a bachelor's degree or even advanced degree.

-Hillsboro is a very ethnically-diverse city.
+Hillsboro is an extremely ethnically-diverse city.
 The people who call Hillsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsboro residents report their race to be White, followed by Asian.
 Hillsboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.13% of the city’s residents.
-Important ancestries of people in Hillsboro include Irish, English, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 22.69% of the city’s residents.
+Important ancestries of people in Hillsboro include English, Irish, Italian, and Norwegian.

 The most common language spoken in Hillsboro is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Hindi.